 Or if detected the human energy field and told your colleague “I detected God today, it’s my own energy field”, you would have some serious explaining to do.
 Or if you said “God is the life force inside this water molecule”, or “I discovered today that God is really just the sea of energy in the vaccuum of space”.
 Your colleagues would rightly ask you, why in the world are you labeling this function of nature as being God when we already know what it is?

-There is a big difference between saying God aliumba life or upholds life in some way, and saying that God is nothing more than the energy of life.
+There is a big difference between saying God created life or upholds life in some way, and saying that God is nothing more than the energy of life.